 The symptoms of dementia differ from person to person, depending on the type of dementia and which parts of the brain it affects.
-People often associate it with memory loss, but this is less likely to be an early symptom of young onset dementia.
+It is often associated with memory loss, but this is less likely to be an early symptom for people with young onset dementia.
 As a result, the signs of dementia may be missed or mistakenly attributed to other conditions.

-Early symptoms of dementia in younger people may include changes in:
+Early symptoms for younger people may include changes in:

-- personality and behaviour - speech and language
+- personality and behaviour

+- speech and language

 - vision and balance

 - social functioning

 - relationships with others

 - involvement in daily activities

 - motivation and mood eg depression, anxiety

 - concentration levels

 - decision-making and problem-solving